Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 A key difference between analytics and data science is the amount of coding required.
 Data scientists are responsible for cleaning and combining raw, unstructured and often messy data sets.
 They also do data mining to make datasets functional, and build machine learning and statistical models to identify relationships between variables.
 All this requires advanced programming skills.

 Data analysts are more interested in identifying historical patterns in data to give practical, easily understood information for data-driven decision making.
 They may also be involved in business analytics, where the focus is squarely on solving business problems.
-In this role, the job is to interpret data patterns for the benefit of answering specific business questions.
+In this role, the job is to interpret patterns for the benefit of answering specific business questions.

-You can think of data analytics as sitting somewhere in the middle, where you need to be skilled at coding and other technical tasks while also keeping a close eye on how the information will ultimately be used.
+You can think of analytics as sitting somewhere in the middle, where you need to be skilled at coding and other technical tasks while also keeping a close eye on how the information will ultimately be used.
 You won't be buried in code each day but also should feel comfortable with programming.

 For postgraduate courses in data analytics and similar, online study is designed for working professionals.
 You'll study as part of a virtual class, meaning you'll have classmates that you can connect with online.
 There'll likely be weekly assignments and other tasks to keep you on track.